-In the past few years, more and more individuals are starting to realize the importance of getting dental sealants on their teeth.
+In the past few years, more and more individuals are starting to realize the importance of getting Dentist San Diego sealants on their teeth.

 A dental sealant is a barrier placed on tooth surfaces that are most susceptible to decay.